Restaurant Ice Machine Maintenance

 Ice machines are one of the most overlooked sources of foodborne illness in commercial kitchens.
 Slime mold, biofilm, and scale buildup can contaminate ice served to guests.
 Regular cleaning and descaling is both a safety and compliance requirement.

-What Restaurant Ice Machine Cleaning costs in Long Beach
+What Restaurant Ice Machine Maintenance costs in Long Beach

 Ice machine pricing varies by unit type (modular, undercounter, countertop) and capacity.
-Boh quotes per unit before scheduling.
+Boh provides a fixed quote before scheduling.

 Hard water in Long Beach shortens ice machine service intervals